coder-246try/React-Weather-App/weather-app/README.md

 This project is a simple and minimalistic Weather Application using OpenWeatherMap API

 ## Technologies
-Project is created with:
+Project is created using:
 * HTML
 * CSS
 * jQuery
 * React

 ## Setup
-First clone this repository.
+Clone the repository.
 ```
 $ git clone https://github.com/coder-246try/React-Weather-App.git
 ```

 Install dependencies.
-Make sure you already have nodejs & npm installed in your system.
+Make sure you already have nodejs and npm installed in your system.
 ```
 $ npm install
 ```

-Run it
+Run the project
 ```
 $ npm start
 ```